wnetzel/wnetzel/README.md

 # 👋🏼

-- 🐍 I'm learning Python and Pure Data
+- 🤖 I'm learning about Music and Machine Learning
-- 💌 I’m currently working on my Portfolio
 - 🧃 I want to dive into Juce and audio programming
 - 🪗 Ask me about music and synthesizers
 - 📯 {surname} .maj7 (a) gmail .com